8 Tips to Find a Reputable Dog Breeder

 A Breeder's Perspective on Finding the Right Dog Breeder

 While there are many advantages to rescuing an adult dog, purebred dogs offer puppy seekers the opportunity to match their family’s needs with the traits and temperament characteristics of the dog that may best suit their home environment.
 Each dog breed was bred to perform a specific set of tasks.
-For that reason, each breed’s body structure, instincts and temperament have been molded over many generations and centuries of selective breeding to develop the breed’s type.
-While there are no guarantees on temperaments, purebred dogs offer prospective owners a good idea of what their puppy will grow up to look like, what is energy level is likely to be, as well as its inherent instincts, tendencies and general personality characteristics.
+For that reason, each breed’s body structure, instincts, and temperament have been molded over many generations and centuries of selective breeding to develop the breed’s type.
+While there are no guarantees on temperaments, purebred dogs offer prospective owners a good idea of what their puppy will grow up to look like, what their energy level is likely to be, as well as its inherent instincts, tendencies, and general personality characteristics.

 1. Where to Start Looking for a Breeder

 Whether you are still choosing between several dog breeds or have already set your sights on a particular breed, a dog show is a good starting place.
 Most AKC breeds will be represented there, and in many instances, breeders will be ringside as well.
 This is an opportunity for you to meet a number of specimens of each breed under high-stress circumstances.
 You’ll get a good sense of which breeds are laid-back or high strung, and you’ll learn pretty much the same thing about the breeders as well.

 If you are interested in training in performance events, such as agility, herding, flyball, or disc dog, you may prefer to visit a trial to see which breeds are the most successful.
 There you can meet the dog handlers, who can then point you to breeders who are respected in that particular performance venue.

 InfoDog.com has a listing of most of the AKC events occurring around the country, including conformation shows, rally, herding, obedience, and agility trials.
 The AKC website has a similar list, but I find this one is the easiest to navigate.
 Find your state's information by doing the following: